GMX Referral Code: milk for 10% Off Fees

 GMX Fees

-Fees are relatively low on GMX because you’re using Arbitrum or Avalanche rather than Ethereum — but there are a lot of them, so you want to plan your moves carefully.
+GMX Fees are relatively low because you’re using Arbitrum or Avalanche rather than Ethereum — but there are a lot of them, so you want to plan your moves carefully.

 Open or close a trade, pay a fee.
 Swap tokens, pay a fee.
 Set a trigger, pay a fee.
 Stake some GMX, pay a fee.
 You’ll need some spare ETH on hand to pay for this fee frenzy or some AVAX if you’re using GMX on Avalanche.